 Appointed by The Lawn Tennis Association, London, for four projects in support of the organisation’s focus on enhancing tennis opportunities for international and local players in the UK.

-In 2013, appointed by Atkins, London, serving Crossrail Chief Engineer’s Group on Linewide Client Advice and Technical Services programme, developing line wide Requirements and advising on their acceptance for Handover in 2021.
-In 2017, the role included advising HS2 on outcome value station strategies.
+In 2013, appointed by Atkins, London, serving Crossrail Chief Engineer’s Group on Linewide Client Advice and Technical Services programme to Handover in 2021.

-Between 2017 and 2020, appointed by Transport Infrastructure Ireland, adviser Dublin Metrolink.
+Between 2017 and 2020, George was appointed by Transport Infrastructure Ireland and advised on line wide strategies for Dublin Metrolink.